The quiet strength of interior designer Inés Benavides

-Inés Benavides: This is an unusual career change, but for me it was quite natural because decoration, design and architecture were my hobbies since I was very young.
-When my engineering job became too difficult to reconcile with my family life, I decided to abandon it and create my own design and interior design studio.
+Inés Benavides: This is an unusual career change, but for me it was quite natural because decoration, design and architecture were my hobbies since very young.
+When my job as an engineer became too difficult to reconcile with my family life, I decided to abandon it and create my own studio design and interior design.
 My engineering training in strategy consulting was very useful because it gave me the basics to become an entrepreneur.
 My technical training is also for architectural projects.

 Since very young, you have travelled a lot, you are multilingual: does this knowledge of different cultures have an impact on your work?

 Openness to the outside world is extremely important in my work.
 It is while traveling that I find my inspiration.
 In addition, getting to know many cultures helps me with my clients, most of who are foreign.

 I am inspired by all kinds of things, some very banal like for example the leaf of a tree or a can of Coca Cola, or others, much more sophisticated.
 For me, it is very important to travel, to visit exhibitions, to go to the cinema, to read, ...
 In summary, having an active life allows me to be confronted with many different situations and this is important because at n At any moment, an idea can arise.

 You create - I insist on the word "create" beautiful objects.
 Is this form of craftsmanship important to you?

 Indeed, we create, we do not produce.
 In this way, our pieces are unique and timeless; the finishes are impeccable and we watch, almost obsessively, all the details.
 The result of this work gives its value to the object.
 My way of doing design is special because my pieces are only available in five copies.
 I am very demanding and it requires a lot more work, but it also gives me a lot of satisfaction.

 What relationship do you have with the craftsmen?